HectareaGalbis/common-vulkan/docs/surface.md

 (with-surface (var instance window) &body body)
 ```

-Wraps `body` with the creation and destruction of a surface.
+Wraps `body` with the creation and destruction of a surface. `var` is bound to the created surface.